Available accommodations (Camp Park Soline)

 Does campsite Camp Park Soline have a swimming pool?

 No, Camp Park Soline does not have a pool.
-However, there is a swimming area near the campsite (in 2 km).
 Learn more about the pool and other facilities on this page.

 How much does it cost to stay at Camp Park Soline campsite?